erikyao/erikyao.github.io/_posts/2016-03-30-computational-complexity-review.md

 - There are two (_**trivial**_) properties $P$ for which $L_P$ is decidable.
 	1. The always-false property, which contains no RE languages.
 		- E.g. "this language is not RE."
 		- How do we decide this property?
-I.e. the algorithm for this property is: Given an input $ w $, ignore it and say no (reject).
+I.e. the algorithm for this property is: Given an input $w$, ignore it and say no (reject).
 		- Empty language is a RE language.
 	1. The always-true property, which contains every RE language.
 		- E.g. "this language is RE."
 		- How do we decide this property?
-I.e. the algorithm for this property is: Given an input $ w $, ignore it and say yes (accept).
+I.e. the algorithm for this property is: Given an input $w$, ignore it and say yes (accept).
 - Rice’s Theorem: For every other (i.e. non-trivial) property $P$, $L_P$ is undecidable.

 Reductions:

-- A reduction from language $ L $ to language $ L' $ is an algorithm (TM that always halts) that takes a string $ w $ and converts it to a string $ x $, with the property that: $ x $ is in $ L' $ if and only if $ w $ is in $ L $.
+- A reduction from language $L$ to language $L'$ is an algorithm (TM that always halts) that takes a string $w$ and converts it to a string $x$, with the property that: $x$ is in $L'$ if and only if $w$ is in $L$.
 - The value of having such a reduction is that it tells us $L$ is no harder than $L'$, at least as far as decidability is concerned.
 - TM’s as Transducers
 	- We have regarded TM’s as acceptors of strings.